In a simplified view of a software testing process, developers perform two distinct tasks: designing test cases, and executing test cases.

 - Without clear criteria, it is difficult to know when to stop testing.
 Our gut feelings might not be precise enough.

-The following chapters aim at exploring different techniques to effectively, rigorously, and systematically test a software system, and how to automate as many steps on the way as possible.
+The following chapters aim at exploring different techniques to test a software system effectively, rigorously, and systematically, and how to automate as many steps as possible along the way.
 These techniques will rely on the different artefacts that are present during the software development process.

 Boundary testing: Deriving tests that exercise the boundaries of our requirement.